bretmullinix/openshift-idm-cluster-on-aws/readme.md

 ## Procedure

+:construction:  Currently the repo is under construction.
+If you wish, you may **"follow"** the repo and see the repo develop.

 1. Setup your environment [here](./part1-setup-environment).
 1. Develop Ansible scripts to install RedHat IDM [here](./part2-install-idm).
 1. Develop Ansible scripts to install RedHat OpenShift [here](./part3-install-openshift).